Bhousem/hello-world/README.md

 This is a second line from RStudio, I AM VERY GOOD AT CODING

-This is a thrid and for today final line from RStudio, RSussudio
+This is a third and for today final line from RStudio, RSussudio

+And this is the real third line